Vincit/objection.js/doc/index.md

 });
 ```

 > You only need to give the [`transaction`](#transaction) function the model classes you use explicitly.
-All the related model classes
+All the
-> are implicitly bound to the same transaction.
+> related model classes are implicitly bound to the same transaction:

 ```js
 objection.transaction(Person, function (Person) {